openhab/openhabian/docs/openhabian.md

 -   Write the image to your SD card using the official [Raspberry Pi Imager](https://www.raspberrypi.org/software/). openHABian can be selected via 'Other specific purpose OS / Home assistants and home automation'.
 -   Alternatively, you can [download the card image file](https://github.com/openhab/openhabian/releases) and use any flash tool such as [Etcher](https://www.balena.io/etcher/).
 -   Optionally, you can change a number of parameters *now* to affect the installation.
 See this section (https://www.openhab.org/docs/installation/openhabian.html#openhabian-conf).
 As a beginner or if in doubt what an option does, don't change anything.
 -   Insert the SD card into your Raspberry Pi.
-Connect your Ethernet or [configure Wi-Fi](#wi-fi-based-setup-notes) if you want to use that. **Do not attach a keyboard**.
-Power on and wait approximately 15-45 minutes for openHABian to do its magic.
+Connect your Ethernet.
+If you want to use Wi-Fi instead, [configure Wi-Fi](#wi-fi-based-setup-notes) before booting  or use the hotspot function later on. **Do not attach a keyboard**.
+Power on and wait approximately 10-30 minutes for openHABian to do its magic.
 The system will be accessible by its IP or via the local DNS name `openhabian` and you can watch the install progress in your browser at [http://openhabian:81](http://openhabian:81).
 If for whatever reason networking does not work, openHABian will launch a [hotspot](#Wi-Fi-Hotspot) so if you see that, something's up with your networking.
 -   Connect to the openHAB UI at [http://openhabian:8080](http://openhabian:8080)
 -   [Connect to the Samba network shares](https://www.openhab.org/docs/installation/linux.html#mounting-locally)
 -   Connect to the openHAB Log Viewer (frontail): [http://openhabian:9001](http://openhabian:9001)